solidpixel/solidpixel.github.io/_posts/2021-02-25-invariant-tail.md

 for downstream developers.
 This week threw up an interesting set of case studies for where invariance can go wrong ...

+Before I go off a ramble about floating-point maths, the important learning point of this blog is that by the end of it you'll know how to write an invariant vector-length independent accumulator implementation, and some of the common pitfalls that occur along the way ...

 Floating-point is evil
 ======================